ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 8. Download the output file once the job is complete.
 9. Inspect your output data by looking at the output file [example](http://rdp.cme.msu.edu/tutorials/init_process/RDPtutorial_INITIAL-PROCESS_pe.html).
 10. The output file will contain two folders/directories.
 First folder "assembled_paired_end_sequences" contains the assembled paired sequences in FASTQ format and the assembled analysis results in (FASTQ.LOG) directly output from the Assembler (first stage), one for each pair of input FASTAQ files.
 Second, the results of stage 2 that are combined in folder called "NoTag".
 The *NoTag_trimmed.fastq* file is trimmed sequences that are ready for downstream analysis, such as classification using the RDP Classifier.
 11. You will use the *NoTag_trimmed.fastq* file for the taxonomic classification.
+You can rename this file with the sample ID (sample name).

 #### Step 2.
 Taxonomic Classification Using RDP Classifier
 1. Open the [RDP Classifier](http://rdp.cme.msu.edu/tutorials/classifier/classifer_cover_page.html) and inspect it.
 We will not run RDP Classifier interactively because our data are more than 50 MB.
 Instead, we will run RDP Classifier on RDPipeline (number 2).